What Causes Uterine Fibroids?

 We understand that there are plenty of women today inflicted with uterine fibroids and are therefore very much apprehensive about this seemingly common condition in the female species.
 According to studies, one out of five women can actually acquire these growths which often come in multiples and can continue growing slowly for years.
 For this reason, a lot of research and experimentation over the years have been accomplished in order to find out what are the possible causes.
 Unfortunately, the results always show the same thing— there is no explicit or definite cause.

-Medical experts are aware that these fibroids stem from the spontaneous and repeated growth of a single uterine muscle cell, which then eventually forms into a firm mass of tissue.
+Medical experts reviews that these fibroids stem from the spontaneous and repeated growth of a single uterine muscle cell, which then eventually forms into a firm mass of tissue.
 However, there is no exact or conclusive reason for this that has been identified to date.

 Common Factors That Play a Role